 To help you remember each of these steps when securing your eCommerce website, make sure you implement a security checklist into your process.

-So, is that WordPress good for eCommerce websites?
+So, is WordPress good for eCommerce websites?

 Hopefully, this post has helped alleviate your worries and any concerns about WordPress secure for eCommerce.
 We have shown you that WordPress is safe for eCommerce.
 A WordPress eCommerce site, but you’ll be just as secure.
 While the WordPress security team can work around the clock to detect and patch security issues, they can’t force you to keep plugins up to date or comply with better login practices for all users.